dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/for_developers.md

 # Protocol Components

-**Milkomeda Liquid Staking** protocol is composed of 3 upgradeable smart contracts (UUPSUpgradeable implemented using an ERC1967Proxy), with most of the logic being contained the the Liquid Staking contract, which has some functions that are public and can be called by DApps or users, and a specific function to reposit rewards in the contract that can only be called from the Milkomeda Bridge.
+**Milkomeda Liquid Staking** protocol consists of three upgradeable smart contracts, deployed through an ERC1967Proxy.
+The core logic resides primarily in the Liquid Staking contract.
+This contract features a set of public functions that can be invoked by either DApps or individual users.
+Additionally, it contains an exclusive function designed for depositing rewards, which is solely callable via the Milkomeda Bridge.

 | Contract      | Description                                                                                         |